ssbc/ssb-config/README.md

 ZeroTeirOne create a fake local network that is publically accessable (these should be manually configured as public addresses!)

+most ssb peers just have a local and device scopes. pubs require a public scope.
+`ssb-tunnel` allows any peer to have a public address, by routing connections through a friendly pub.

 ### Example `connnections` configurations

 If you only want to use [Tor](https://torproject.org) to create outgoing connections you can specify your `outgoing` like this.
 It will use `localhost:9050` as the socks server for creating this.